Field Base Manager

 Jesse is our compressor operator and local dive instructor.
 If you want to see the illusive Mandarin fish then Jesse is your man as he always manages to spot them!
 Furthermore, if you like nudibranchs then Jesse will find you a 2mm Hypselodoris and will have the full species name written on his slate before you have even realised its not a piece of algae!
 His fantastic instructing skills, compressor know-how and local dive knowledge means his contribution to the CCC team is absolutely priceless.

 Marvin is part of our security team on site and has been with us since 2010.
 He patrols the site all night long to keep us safe.
-If your lucky you might get the chance to see Marvin bust out some of his famous moves and give you his Elvis impression!
+If you're lucky you might get the chance to see Marvin bust out some of his famous moves and give you his Elvis impression!

 Ben or ‘Boy’ patrols the site in alternating shifts with Marvin.
 He is hard working but will never fail to flash you a smile and make a little joke as you return from the Videoke bar on a Saturday night.
 Between the two of them the security guards here will make you feel safe and sound on site.